-The cadmium telluride spectrometers are photovoltaics sensitive to x-ray and γ -ray radiation.
+The cadmium telluride spectrometers are photovoltaics sensitive to x-ray and $\gamma$ -ray radiation.
 When grouped into a pixel array, they can be utilized to determine the intensity, location, and polarization of the measured radiation.
 The detector consists of two wafers, each split into four strips which independently output an analog voltage dependent on the intensity of the radiation received by the strip.
-With the wafers stacked and oriented at 90° with respect to each other, the resultant 4x4 pixel grid permits the location of an event to be determined within the detector area.
+With the wafers stacked and oriented at 90° with respect to each other, the resultant 4x4 pixel grid permits the location of an event to be determined within the detection area.
 The CdTe detector operates utilizing a 120 V bias, which is generated within the detector cylinder with an EMCO DC-DC converter from a 12 V input.

-Fig. 10 - The two ACRORAD ($10x10x2 \text{ mm}^3$ sensitive volume) CdTe micro-strip units from the photovoltaic detector.
+Fig. 13 - ACRORAD (10x10x2 mm3 sensitive volume) CdTe micro-strip units from the photovoltaic detector.
 The planar cathode surface is shown at left, the multi-strip segmented anode side at right.
-The detector has a total of eight channels that are currently read by an eight channel analog-to-digital converter (ADC) featuring programmable gain.
+The detector has a total of eight channels currently read by an eight channel ADC featuring programmable gain.
 (CACTμS collaboration image)

-1.4.2 Payload Subsystems
+1.4.2 Payload Electronics

-Fig. 11 - The DAISI Prototype is shown here, displaying off-the-shelf demonstration boards from component manufacturers, connected and programmed with early development firmware as a proof of concept for data collection and communication
+Fig. 14 - The DAISI Prototype is shown here, displaying off-the-shelf demonstration boards from component manufacturers, connected and programmed with early development firmware as a proof of concept for data collection and communication.

-DAISI (Data Acquisition/Integrated Storage Interface) is an electronics platform developed by the American River College Physics & Astronomy Club, designed to collect sensor data from multiple sources, monitor and regulate system functionality, and record collected data to an SD card.
-The primary data collected consists of analog voltage levels from the array of eight CdTe strips for the purpose of recording x-ray and γ -ray events.
-Additional data collected includes system voltage levels, detector and electronics temperatures, and system status such as error states.
-This data is also saved in real time to an SD card for post-flight evaluation, and instantaneous readings of all data may also be queried utilizing an RS-232 interface.
+DAISI (Data Acquisition/Integrated Storage Interface) is an electronics platform designed by the American River College Physics and Astronomy Club to collect sensor data from multiple sources, monitor and regulate system functionality, and record collected data to SD card.
+Primary data collected consists of analog voltage levels from the CdTe array, which provides a record of detected x-ray and $\gamma$ -ray events.
+Additional data collected includes system voltage levels, detector and electronics temperatures, and system status (e.g. error states).
+This data is saved in real time to SD card for post-flight evaluation, and instantaneous readings of the system status are transmitted as data records at ten second intervals utilizing an RS-232 interface.
 The RS-232 interface is further capable of receiving commands to override and adjust automatic functionality.
 Finally, through monitoring of the electronics temperature, onboard logic can respond by activating resistive heating elements for purposes of thermal regulation, ensuring that all components remain within appropriate thermal tolerances.
 A brief description of the major electronic components utilized in the DAISI platform is provided below.